Posted on 12/10/2015 in Digital Marketing

 Building Valuable Content Increases the Ranking of Content Around It

 Building valuable and informative content also has the potential for increasing the rankings and organic traffic of other content in the website.
-A few months ago our team started working with a business which had blog content that was generating good traffic.
+A few months ago our team started working with a business that had blog content that was generating good traffic.

 However, we saw an opportunity to increase the quality of the blog content by adding more research, data, and history to some of the blog article topics that we planned to work on.
 The new blog content started being produced in August 2015 which led to interesting results; blog posts which haven’t seen increases in organic rankings and traffic all of the sudden started increasing in both.

 In the image below, Blog 1 and Blog 2 were posts that were published about a year prior and haven’t seen any big changes in traffic for a few months prior to building the new content.
-These posts were not edited or changed in any way, however saw big increases in organic traffic and rankings when the new content with added value was being published.
+These posts were not edited or changed in any way, however, saw big increases in organic traffic and rankings when the new content with added value was being published.

 Blog 1 more than doubled in organic traffic, and Blog 2 more than tripled in traffic over the same time period.
 As the overall value and user experience of the blog increased (with the new blog posts being generated), the rankings of older blog posts saw a big increase.